 The all-inclusive Dreams Los Cabos Suites Golf Resort & Spa has the charm of a boutique hotel but the size and amenities of a luxury resort.

 Its Spanish-style architecture features high ceilings with wood beams, large archways, white marble flooring, and intricate moldings throughout.

-The palm-tree-lined infinity pool and several outdoor restaurants overlooks the Pacific Ocean and the beach.
+The palm-tree-lined infinity pool and several outdoor restaurants overlook the Pacific Ocean and the beach.